chzhangudel/GZ21/README.md

 Give read x access to Laure
 Make sure there is backup for stuff on scratch
 Update analysis code so that it produces the nice figures in the paper

+Add something about how to load the NN independently.